 Enjoying active lifestyles and wishing to maintain mobility into their senior years, more and more consumers are becoming aware of joint and bone health starting from an early age.
 Sports people in particular often feel the strain on their joints and with aging populations growing worldwide, an opportunity exists for dietary supplement manufacturers to tap into this market and offer products that appeal to current consumer demand.

 Glucosamine and chondroitin have been traditionally known on the market as active ingredients for joint health.
 However there is a growing demand for second generation ingredients, lead by collagen peptides.
-According to data collected by SPINS, sales of collagen increased from $1.6 million to $2.1 million between November 2013 and December 2014, representing growth of 33.5 percent.
+According to data collected by SPINS, sales of collagen products increased by 70% in 2015 to reach more than $6 million.

 The efficacy of collagen peptides in supporting joint health is supported by an extensive body of scientific studies.
 Safe and natural, collagen peptides are the body’s own building blocks for cartilage, and an ideal ingredient to target not only on older consumers but also those who frequently engage in repetitive sports such as running or cycling.
 Peptan collagen peptides offer unique and well demonstrated benefits and are increasingly used as the key active ingredient in successful joint health product formulations.